Unmanned combat aerial vehicle: Psychological effects

 Back in the United States, a combination of "lower-class" status in the military, overwork, and psychological trauma may be taking a mental toll on drone pilots.
 These psychological, cultural and career issues appear to have led to a shortfall in USAF drone operators, which is seen as a "dead end job".

 Stand-off attacks

 The "unmanned" aspect of armed UAVs has raised moral concerns about their use in combat and law enforcement contexts.
-Attacking humans with remote-controlled machines is even more abstract than the use of other "stand-off" weaponry, such as missiles, artillery and aerial bombardment, possibly depersonalizing the decision to attack.
+Attacking humans with remote-controlled machines is even more abstract than the use of other "stand-off" weaponry, such as missiles, artillery, and aerial bombardment, possibly depersonalizing the decision to attack.
 By contrast, UAVs and other stand-off systems reduce casualties among the attackers.

+Wrongful targeting

+There are only estimates of the magnitude of the errors in target selection.
+However, they do occur, and some of them become known.

+One fatal "error" happened in December 2023, when the Nigerian army accidentally hit a village in northwestern Nigeria, killing 85 civilians celebrating a Muslim festival.
+The army said they thought the people were rebels.

 Autonomous attacks

 The picture is further complicated if the UAV can initiate an attack autonomously, without direct human involvement.
 Such UAVs could possibly react more quickly and without bias, but would lack human sensibility.
 Heather Roff replies that lethal autonomous robots (LARs) may not be appropriate for complex conflicts and targeted populations would likely react angrily against them.
 Will McCants argues that the public would be more outraged by machine failures than human error, making LARs politically implausible.
 According to Mark Gubrud, claims that drones can be hacked are overblown and misleading and moreover, drones are more likely to be hacked if they're autonomous, because otherwise the human operator would take control: "Giving weapon systems autonomous capabilities is a good way to lose control of them, either due to a programming error, unanticipated circumstances, malfunction, or hack and then not be able to regain control short of blowing them up, hopefully before they've blown up too many other things and people."
 Others have argued that the technological possibility of autonomy should not obscure the continuing moral responsibilities humans have at every stage.
 There is an ongoing debate as to whether the attribution of moral responsibility can be apportioned appropriately under existing international humanitarian law, which is based on four principles: military necessity, distinction between military and civilian objects, prohibition of unnecessary suffering, and proportionality.